akoidan/pychat/README.md

   "ISSUES": "if true navigation bar will display link to reporting a issue page", "STATISTICS": "if true navigation bar will display a link to a page with statistics user by country", "GITHUB_LINK": "an external link to project source files, in my case https://github.com/Deathangel908/pychat .
-Set to false if you don't wanna see it in the navbar", "PAINTER": "if true chat will contain a link to painter page in the navbar.
-This you can draw any images and send to chat", "FLAGS": "if true, a user name will contain a country icon on the right.
+Set to false if you don't wanna see it in the navbar", "FLAGS": "if true, a user name will contain a country icon on the right.
 User names are shown on the right section of the screen", "WEBRTC_CONFIG": "This variable defines the first argument of RtcPeerConnection constructor.
 Sometimes webrtc stun server doesn't work in establishing a connection.
 Especially for this you can use turn server instead of it.
 Docker prod docker image already comes with a turn server, example of configuration for it  `{iceServers:[{urls:['turn:YOUR_DOMAIN'],username:'pychat',credential:'pypass'}]}`. replace YOUR_DOMAIN with your real domain name/public ip.
 You other scenarios use your server like coturn (https://github.com/coturn/coturn).
 See more info of this variable at docs: https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/RTCPeerConnection#RTCConfiguration_dictionary"
 }